Frequently Asked Questions?

 There are lots of ways to support and help the Old Irish Goat: We are always happy to welcome new volunteers and have a range of volunteer roles that we need help with as we grow.
 Please email us [email protected] if you would like to get involved we’d love to hear from you!

 We are always grateful for donations to help us run the programme.
-We are a non-profit, and all money raised from your donations and our Old Irish Goat Shop supports us in buying feed, veterinary care, & the costs associated with surveying & DNA testing.
+We are a volunteer-led non-profit, and all money raised from your donations and sales from our Old Irish Goat Shop supports us in paying for feed, veterinary care, & the costs associated with surveying & DNA testing.
 If you are in a position to contribute, your support is very much appreciated.
 Thank you!
 Please click here if you would like to Donate

-We have a visitor centre in Mulranny, Co.Mayo where you can come and experience the Old Irish Goats up close and learn about them in the Old Irish Goat Centre!
+We have a visitor centre in Mulranny, Co.Mayo – The Old Irish Goat Centre – where you can come and experience the Old Irish Goats up close and learn about them!
 Learn More

 We haven’t opened our membership just yet, as we are still securing the foundation-stock and we have no funding to set up and manage membership at present.
 It would be our hope to be in a position to open it in the near future.
 If you would like to register you interest in becoming a member please fill in the Membership Enquiry Form

-The Sanctuary is the hub of our breeding programme and is there to provide a safe haven for the Old Irish Goat while we try and preserve the breed, we are unfortunately not in a position to help.
+The Sanctuary is the hub of our breeding programme and is there to provide a safe haven for the Old Irish Goat while we try and preserve the breed, we are unfortunately not in a position to help take in other animals.

 If you find an injured goat that has a tag please contact the Department of Agriculture on 01-607200.
-If you find an injured wild goat in our area we will do our best to assist/advise email us [email protected] If the injured animal is futher afield it is best to contact the nearest Wildlife Rescue for assistance.
+If you find an injured wild goat in our area we will do our best to assist/advise email us [email protected].
+If the injured animal is futher afield it is best to contact Animal Welfare at the Department of Agriculture, or a Wildlife Rescue for assistance.
+If the animal is located within a National Park the local NPWS Office should be contacted

 If you have found a goat kid that you believe has been abandoned, it is best to keep a distance and not to touch the animal.
 Nannies will hide their young, and go browsing for a number of hours and then return.
-It is a normal behaviour and it is very unlikely the kid has been abandoned.
-Please note nannies may avoid or delay returning if humans are close by.
+They will continue to do this until their young are strong enough to keep up!
+Goats are a hider-species so it is totally normal behaviour and it is very unlikely the kid has been abandoned.
+Please note nannies may avoid or delay returning if humans are close by as they will not want to give away their baby’s location or risk the safety of the herd.
+If a kid is stuck in a gryke or rock use a t-shirt to cover your hand and help to release the animal, then withdraw from the area.
+A wild kid’s best chances of survival are always with its Mum!